chaoss/community/governance/governance.md

 ## Accepting Donations and Sponsorships

-Donations and Sponsorships are given to CHAOSS by either directly paying for a service or in money.
+Donations and Sponsorships are given to CHAOSS by either directly paying for a service or via monetary contributions.
 CHAOSS uses two platforms for transparently accepting and dispersing money:

 - [Open Collective](https://opencollective.com/chaoss)
 - [LFX Crowdfunding](https://crowdfunding.lfx.linuxfoundation.org/projects/chaoss)